stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 };
 ~~~~~

+Let `k` be the value of `threshold` and `n` the sum of the sizes of
+the `validators` and `innerSets` vectors in a message send by some
+node `v`.
+A message `m` sent by `v` reaches quorum threshold at `v`
+when three things hold:

+1. `v` itself has issued (digitally signed) the message,
+2. The number of nodes in `validators` who have signed `m` plus the
+   number `innerSets` that (recursively) meet this condition is at
+   least `k`, and
+3. These three conditions apply (recursively) at some combination of
+   nodes sufficient for condition #2.

+A message reaches blocking threshold at `v` when the number of
+`validators` making the statement plus (recursively) the number
+`innerSets` reaching blocking threshold exceeds `n-k`.
+(Blocking
+threshold is a local property that does not require a recursive check
+like step #3 above.)

 As described in (#message-envelopes), every protocol message is paired
 with a cryptographic hash of the sender's `SCPQuorumSet` and digitally
 signed.
 Inner protocol messages described in the next few sections